 Provincial Cabinet: Overview

-The executive arm of the Provincial Government is headed up by the Provincial Cabinet.
-Cabinet consists of selected members of parliament, appointed by the Premier.
+The executive arm of the Provincial Government is headed up by the Provincial Cabinet, which consists of selected members of parliament, appointed by the Premier.
 Each Cabinet Minister has a portfolio and is responsible for overseeing the work of their respective department(s).

 The Cabinet Ministers and the Premier are charged with: